SubleXBle/Fail2Ban-Report/Docs/Adding-Clients.md

-# Manual Client Installation – Fail2Ban-Report v0.5.0
+# Manual Sync-Client Installation – Fail2Ban-Report v0.5.0

 > ### Username of the Client and Displayed Servername in Web-UI are the same.